CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/01-ModelingADie.md

 }
 ```

+This code allows you to manage the complexity of your program because you now
+know that the `Sides` property is guaranteed to be at least 2.
+Any bug related
+to `Sides` being less than 2 will be reported during construction of a `Die`.

+{: .note }
-Notice, the error message explains **WHY** the exception happens.
+The error message explains **WHY** the exception happens.
 This message
 is **NOT** designed for the user of the program but instead for someone working
 on the code (you or your dev-team).
 If the developer writes code that has a
 negative sides value, they will know immediately when the program attempts to
 construct the die what the variable `sides` contains.

-This code allows you to manage the complexity of your program because you now
-know that the `Sides` property is guaranteed to be at least 2.
-You should never
-have a bug related to `Sides` being less than 2 that makes it past constructing
-a `Die`.

 ## Testing for Exceptions
 {: .no_toc }